The Architecture of Modern Data Science

 The pivot from universal LLMs to DSLMs fine-tuned on industry corpuses (legal, healthcare) to reduce hallucinations and costs.
 PEFT techniques like LoRA and QLoRA allow adaptation without full retraining.

-UMAP is the preferred dimensionality reduction method for large datasets.
+UMAP vs t-SNE: UMAP is now the preferred dimensionality reduction method for large datasets.
 It balances local and global structure preservation, is significantly faster than t-SNE, and constructs a high-dimensional graph optimized into a low-dimensional layout.

 PCA preserves global variance linearly. t-SNE excels at local cluster visualization but is slow and distorts global distances.
 UMAP balances both and scales to millions of points — making it dominant for genomics and embedding vectors.